Tommy Edman Player Props: Cardinals vs. Pirates

-Tommy Edman -- with a slugging percentage of .343 in his past 10 games, including no homers) -- will be in action for the St. Louis Cardinals against the Pittsburgh Pirates, with Roansy Contreras on the mound, on June 2 at 7:05 PM ET.
+On Saturday, Tommy Edman (hitting .143 in his past 10 games) and the St. Louis Cardinals play the Pittsburgh Pirates, whose starting pitcher will be Luis Ortiz.
+First pitch is at 4:05 PM ET.

-In his most recent game he had a hitless showing (0-for-2) against the Royals.
+In his most recent game he had a one-hit showing (1-for-4) against the Pirates.

 Tommy Edman Game Info & Props vs. the Pirates